MarshallVielmetti/AsteriaPID/Readme.md

 Hello,
 Sorry I'm not there yet.
 I quickly put this together so that you guys can get started.
 I should be there around 6:30.

+Don't clone this repository, or try copy pasting the code.
+It probably will break something, and the point is for you guys to learn how to do this yourself.
+Instead, use this document as a reference, and if you get really stuck look at the code I wrote.
+But be warned, I probably had half an hour to do that so take every line with a grain of salt.

 I included two different examples.
 We're going to try building the WPILib one first, and if that works, then we'll look at using the integrated MotionMagic in the Talons.
 The code I have here probably doesn't work (because I haven't had a chance to test it yet) and the point of this exercise isn't to copy down code -- use what I have here as help, not the first source.